rohzzn/automobile/README.md

 # Automobile Business Analytics and Credit Card Policy Enhancement

-Welcome to this GitHub repository that contains two succinct business analytics reports.
+Two succinct business analytics reports.
 The reports aim to improve marketing strategies for an automobile company and enhance credit card policies for a bank.

 ---